newpheeraphatflowaccount/design-pattern/README.md

   - _YAGNI_ - You Ain't Going to Need It.
 - **Dependency Inversion Principle**
   - High-level modules should not depend upon low-level ones; use abstractions.

+## Builder

+### Summary

+- A builder is a separate component for building an object.
+- Can either give builder a constructor or return it via a static function.
+- To make builder fluent, return this.
+- Different facets of an object can be built with different builders working in tandem via a base class.